-Reference 070 Intervention: Botulinum toxin type A injection for the treatment of oesophageal spasm (Botulinum toxin is a protein complex derived from the bacterium Clostridium botulinum) Date of Decision: June 2017 Date of Issue: July 2017 Recommendation: Red - suitable for prescribing and supply by the hospital only Further Information: Botulinum toxin is accepted for use in SEL for the treatment of oesophageal spasm, if the following criteria are fulfilled: (i) Confirmed diagnosis of oesophageal spasm via oesophageal manometry studies (ii) Approval from the local oesophageal MDT (iii) Restricted to use in patients where pharmacological treatment has been ineffective or not tolerated, including calcium channel blockers and nitrates Surgical treatments are usually not effective for oesophageal spasm, and would only be indicated in select patients who had failed on botulinum toxin type A. A total dose of 100 units will be used via endoscopic injection would usually suffice, however in patients where there is a larger area of spasm 200 units might be required.
-Where treatment is effective, botulinum toxin type A injections may be repeated at a minimum of 4 monthly intervals as required.
-In practice, the dosing interval may be significantly longer than this and will depend on recurrence of symptoms If treatment is not effective after the first dose, the treatment will not be repeated.
-Botulinum toxin type A injection is a tariff excluded, CCG commissioned medicine for this indication and will be classified as a B medicine locally A B notification form will need to be completed and submitted to commissioners for each patient treated with botulinum toxin type A injection will be commissioned for use in this indication, taking into account any locally negotiated prices.
-Note: at the time of writing, there are no brands of botulinum toxin type A injection licensed for the treatment of oesophageal spasm, and patients should be made aware of this before treatment is started.
-Shared Care/ Transfer of care required: N/A Cost Impact for agreed patient group It is estimated that there will be approximately 25 patients across SE London per annum are suitable for treatment Assuming treatment is with the most cost-effective brand (Xeomin®) the cost of treatment with 100 units every annum (average requirement for repeat injections), would be £96 per patient per annum (including VAT).
+Reference: 071 Intervention: Botulinum toxin type A injection for the treatment of achalasia (Botulinum toxin is a protein complex derived from the bacterium clostridium botulinum) Date of Decision: June 2017 Date of Issue: July 2017 Recommendation: Red - suitable for prescribing and supply by the hospital only Further Information Botulinum toxin is accepted for use in SEL for the treatment of achalasia, if the following criteria are fulfilled: (i) Confirmed diagnosis of achalasia via oesophageal manometry studies (ii) Approval from the local oesophageal MDT (iii) Restricted to use in patients where treatment with surgery or pneumatic dilatation is contra-indicated or not appropriate.
+A total dose of 100 units will be used via endoscopic injection into the lower oesophageal sphincter (usually 25 units per quadrant) Where treatment is effective, botulinum toxin type A injections may be repeated at a minimum of 4 monthly intervals as required.
+In practice, the dosing interval may be significantly longer than this and will depend on recurrence of symptoms.
+If treatment is not effective after the first dose, the treatment will not be repeated.
+Botulinum toxin type A injection is a tariff excluded, CCG commissioned medicine for this indication and will be classified as a B medicine locally.
+A B notification form will need to be completed and submitted to commissioners for each patient treated with botulinum toxin for achalasia in order for the cost of the medicine to be reimbursed to the Trust.
+Only the most cost-effective brand of botulinum toxin type A injection will be commissioned for use in this indication, taking into account any locally negotiated prices.
+Note: at the time of writing, there are no brands of botulinum toxin type A injection type A injection licensed for the treatment of achalasia, and patients should be made aware of this before treatment of achalasia, and patients should be made aware of this before treatment is started.
+Shared Care/ Transfer of care required: N/A Cost Impact for It is estimated that there will be approximately 25 patients across SE London agreed per annum suitable for treatment. patient group Assuming treatment is with the most cost-effective brand (Xeomin®) the cost of treatment with 100 units every annum (average requirement for repeat injections), would be £96 per patient per annum.
 As an upper limit, if all patients received three doses a year (worst case scenario), the drug cost impact would rise to £288 per patient per year.
-This would result in a total drug cost impact across SEL of between £2,400 to £7,200 per annum.
+This would result in a total cost impact across SEL of between £2,400 to £7,200 per annum.
+This does not include activity related costs from the appointments to administer the injections, however some of this spend would be offset by a reduction in the usage of pharmacological treatments for this condition, e.g. calcium channel blockers and nitrates.
+South Fast London Area Pre scribing Committee, A partnership between NHS organisations in South Fast London: